310mc/https-310mc.github.io-tl/source/_posts/feature_scout/backstage_radio.md

 tags:
 - Idol Story
 - Kanata Haruka
 description: "[ES!!]
 Translation of a Shinobu Feature Scout story, featuring Makoto.
-Shinobu wants to prove to Makoto that he can take care of the preparations for the Broadcast Committee…"
+Shinobu wants to prove to Makoto that he can take care of the preparations for the Broadcast Committee all on his own…"
 permalink: backstage_radio/
 ---

 ![](/img/es/idolstory/backstageradio/c1.jpg)|![](/img/es/idolstory/backstageradio/c2.jpg)
 :-:|:-:

-Shinobu wants to prove to Makoto that he can take care of the preparations for the Broadcast Committee…
+Shinobu wants to prove to Makoto that he can take care of the preparations for the Broadcast Committee all on his own…

-This story is connected to the card [Growing ON AIR] Shinobu Sengoku.
+This story is connected to the card [Growth ON AIR] Shinobu Sengoku.

 <p style="color:blue;font-size:110%;"><b>Story Release Date:</b> December 10, 2023</p>